Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Final Thoughts: Detoxing Your Digital Love Life

 Managing your backlink profile isn’t glamorous.
-It’s emotional labor.
+It’s emotional (and manual) labor.

 Did it take 3 days of angst, sweat, multiple loud profanities, and gritted teeth?